TimothyDJones/til/Rust_Notes.md

 ### Integers
 Integers are just the same integers that you learned about in algebra class: the positive and negative whole numbers along with zero (0).
-Rust provides for two different classes of these: one that is signed, meaning that it includes both positive and negative values and the other that is _unsigned_ which has only positive values and 0.
+Rust provides for two different classes of these: one that is _signed_, meaning that it includes both positive and negative values and the other that is _unsigned_ which has only positive values and 0.

 You might wonder why we need both.
 The benefit is that we can have a much larger "maximum" value with the _unsigned_ values for each of the different number of bits of precision.
 The bits of precision define the number of bits of memory that Rust must use to store the value and, accordingly, the maximum (and, in the case of the _signed_ integers, the minimum) values allowed.